Frequently Asked Questions:

 The Upsides: You have EVERYTHING.
 The outtakes, stuff that didn't make it to the cutting room floor, etc. And it is in the original format, so if you ever wanted to do an edit of your own or hire someone else for the edit, that freedom is yours.
 You OWN your footage.

 The Downsides: It's a bit messy.
 You will have a lot of clips to sort through that sometimes aren't very polished or even good for that matter.
+It's not the most easily viewable or sharable the way an edited video would be.

 Don't see answers for your questions here?
 Contact us directly or submit a helpful FAQ you think inquiring couples would want to know!